DataDog/kics/documentation/rules/k8s/service_account_token_automount_not_disabled.md

 ### Description

  Service account tokens are automatically mounted even if not necessary.
+This rule detects workloads where `automountServiceAccountToken` is set to true on the pod spec or inherited from the referenced ServiceAccount, and flags resources that should set it to false.
+Pod-level `automountServiceAccountToken` takes precedence over the ServiceAccount setting.
+If the pod-level key is missing, the ServiceAccount value is evaluated.
+The rule reports IncorrectValue when the token is enabled, and MissingAttribute when the attribute is undefined on both the pod and the referenced ServiceAccount.

 ## Compliant Code Examples